Trout Creek, Ontario

 Trout Creek is a community and unincorporated area in the municipality of Powassan, Parry Sound District in Northern Ontario, Canada.
 It is in geographic South Himsworth Township; is located on Ontario Highway 11, 12 km south of the town centre of Powassan; and is part of the Almaguin Highlands.

-In was at "the Chalet" in Trout Creek that the first complete set of rules for the Canadian sport of ringette developed by Mirl Arthur "Red" McCarthy were presented to the Society of Directors of Municipal Recreation of Ontario (SDMRO) by the Northern Ontario Recreation Directors Association (NORDA) on May 31, 1965.
+It was at "the Chalet" in Trout Creek that the first complete set of rules for the Canadian sport of ringette developed by Mirl Arthur "Red" McCarthy were presented to the Society of Directors of Municipal Recreation of Ontario (SDMRO) by the Northern Ontario Recreation Directors Association (NORDA) on May 31, 1965.

 Etymology

 Situated on a tributary of the South River, in Parry Sound District, 37 km south of North Bay, this town (1913) was first known as Little Bend of the South River and Powassan as the Big Bend.
 It was called Melbourne after the pioneer settlers arrived in 1868, possibly for Melbourne, Australia, itself named in 1835 for Lord Melbourne (1779–1848), the British prime minister in 1834-41.
 However, its post office was called Barkerton in 1887.
 Three years later it was renamed Trout Creek.